Jenin refugee camp: Organisation

-Origins

-The Jenin camp houses Palestinian refugees who were displaced form their homes in the regions of Haifa and the Carmel mountains, areas relatively close to the camp's location, allowing the camp's refugees to maintain close ties to their relatives across the Green Line.

-Camp conditions

-Housing

 During the first years of the Jenin camp, refugees lived at former barracks that were evacuated by the British Army, then at an abandoned train station from the Ottoman period, then at tents provided by the UNRWA.
 It wasn't until a few years later that the camp's residents began building mud houses to replace their tents, while concrete houses did not appear until the 1970s.
 Even today, the camp's residents face problems due to poor sewage networks, and many live in shelters that lack appropriate lighting and ventilation.
 Moreover, water and electricity shortages have become increasingly common in recent years, particularly in the summer.

-Unemployment
+In the camp, there is one health center, administered by the UNRWA, and there are five schools, built with local support from a charitable organization in Nablus.
+However, difficult economic conditions have raised the pressure on young boys to leave school for work, and on young girls to leave school for marriage.
+A survey by the IWS found that 14% of married females between 15 and 65 years of age have married under the age of fifteen, and 28% under the age of sixteen.
 The Jenin camp has an unemployment rate of 22%, compared to the West Bank average of 16%.
 Many residents previously relied upon work in Israel, but that has become more difficult since the construction of the West Bank Wall and the implementation of the permit regime, which mandates Palestinians to obtain a number of separate permits, issued by the Israeli administration in the West Bank, for a wide range of activities.

-Agriculture

 Due to its proximity to the Jezreel Valley, the camp has one of the largest fertile plains in Palestine, and is sometimes called the "breadbasket of the West Bank".
-However, Israeli restrictions have blocked agricultural sales inside Israel, which has lead to the devaluation of crops.
+However, Israeli restrictions have blocked agricultural sales inside Israel, which has led to the devaluation of crops.

-Public services

-In the camp, there is one health center, administered by the UNRWA, and there are five schools, built with local support from a charitable organization in Nablus.
-However, difficult economic conditions have raised the pressure on young boys to leave school for work, and on young girls to leave school for marriage.
-A survey by the IWS found that 14% of married females between 15–65 years of age have married under the age of fifteen, and 28% under the age of sixteen.

-Notable people

-The following people are from the Jenin refugee camp: